-As a Digital Marketer, you’ve probably encountered obstacles that have prevented you from doing the things you want to do in an effort to see success in your business.
-Some obstacles, however, may be ones that you have create yourself.
+As a Digital Marketer, you’ve probably encountered obstacles that have prevented you from doing the things you want to do in an effort to be successful in your business.
+Some obstacles, however, may be ones that you have created yourself.

 You may not realize that is what’s happening.
 Self-sabotage can be found in things like negative self-talk, imposter syndrome, or habits that cause you to doubt yourself and prevent you from achieving your goals.

 Once you pinpoint the ways you’re serving as your own worst enemy, you’ll clear the path to success and have an easier time achieving your goals.
 There’s no shame in realizing that you’ve caused some damage in your journey – just celebrate the fact that you’re willing to be honest about it and make some corrective measures.

 Distractions can be addicting.
 That’s because the habits you use to distract yourself create stimulation in the brain.
 These habits usually have a reward associated that causes dopamine to be released when you engage in them.

 As a result, the more you do them, the more you crave these distractions.
 Common distractions include cell phone use, surfing the Internet, checking social media sites and email, chatting with friends, family or coworkers during working hours, and numerous snack breaks.